 These critical skills came into play when one of the women Hayley supports continually refused to take her twice daily medications.
 Haley’s solution was to have the individual attend a diabetes training course and learn how to self-administer her own insulin.
 It took many months for the goal to be achieved but the individual’s feeling of independence and control won the day and she hasn’t refused her medication since.

 In another instance, Hayley advocated for one of her individuals to have foot surgery so that she could dispense with her wheelchair, walk on her own and maintain her mobility.
 Since the surgery in February, this newly independent individual is now walking without a cane or a walker.

-Not surprisingly, Maricel was accepted into Penn-Mar’s inaugural Career Ladders program, a career development and credentialing initiative that included a minimum of 100 hours of training and practicums to improve her skills and earning potential.
-She received her Certification in January.
+Not surprisingly, Hayley is also participating in Penn-Mar’s Career Ladders career development and credentialing program to help improve her skills and earning potential.

 “At some point in my career, I want to grow within myself and advance in the company, while still providing direct care,” she said.

 “I would love to be a training leader for self-advocacy but still follow my heart and be in direct care to continually remind myself of why I am here and what I do best.”